 - April 12 - ETHIOPIA, from beacon of the horn of Africa to country at war: an evolving scenario

-- March 23 - GHANA, a virtuous example even in recovery?
+- January 27 - Ghana, a virtuous example in recovery?

 - February 24 - KENYA, a hub of innovation and resilience?